 It is important to be aware that there is a degree of setting-up required to obtain the very best results out of iPassport QMS.
 Care taken at this stage amply repays the effort expended with ease of use afterwards.
 A variety of critical decisions need to be made at the outset.
 These are listed below.
 We suggest that this document is read in its entirety before diving in to set up the account.

 Some information is repeated to highlight the concepts and offer them from a different perspective.
-Instructions and further comment are supplied in the user guide, OUs, User Groups and Roles… (!!!!add link later!!!)
+Instructions and further comment are supplied in the user guide, Organisational Units, User Groups, Roles And Permissions Within iPassport.

 It is recommended that the following order is observed when setting up iPassport QMS: